Vocal Health Course

 Collaborators: Kevin Dolfin and Joseph Ricker

-Tools Used for Project: Tableau, Google Docs
+Tools Used: Tableau, Google Docs

-Challenge: The level of disengagement from learners in an undergraduate Music Appreciation course seemed to be increasing.
+Challenge: The level of disengagement from learners in an undergraduate music appreciation course seemed to be increasing.